lomeat/lomeat/README.md

 <!-- ![visitors](https://visitor-badge.laobi.icu/badge?page_id=lomeat.lomeat) -->

-> "How to not feel shame on these below pinned repositiories, but lot time ago I was proud of them?"\
+> "How to not feel shame on these below pinned repositiories when lot time ago I was proud of them?"\
-> "Would be cool if I can share code from commercial projects..."
+> "Would be cool if I could share code from commercial projects..."